 It's likely half-deliberately overpowering Jedi characters (at least in the first game) and half-not really putting any effort into how the lightsaber reacts to non-lightsaber things in-game - note that in games where the lightsaber is more common, like the Dark Forces Saga, explosives and slugs (unless enveloped in energy, like with the Imperial Repeater) won't be deflected.

-Vader's didn't use the force to block Han's shot expect maybe to move his hand in the way.
-Vader's hand is made of Mandalorian Iron so it can absorb blaster fire.
+Vader didn't use the Force to block Han's shot except maybe to move his hand in the way.
+Vader's hand is made of Mandalorian Iron, so it can absorb blaster fire.